 Call a West Virginia Brain Injury Lawyer If You’ve Been Injured

 A personal injury claim is brought by an injured party and seeks compensation for medical expenses, pain and suffering, lost earnings, property damage, and more.
 A wrongful death claim is brought by the deceased’s family members and seeks damages that may be similar, as well as funeral and burial expenses.
 In personal injury and wrongful death cases, there are no fees unless we settle or win your case.
-To schedule a complimentary, confidential case evaluation, with a West Virginia injury lawyer, call our Charleston office at (304) 720-6700.
+To schedule a complimentary, confidential case evaluation, with a Charleston, WV injury lawyer, call our office at (304) 720-6700.